2014 Washington Symposium and Capitol Hill Poster Session

 On Tuesday, September 30, we move to the Cannon Caucus Room of the US House of Representatives on Capitol Hill where we will gather for the Capitol Hill Poster Session, the William E. Bennett Award presentation, closing remarks, and a buffet luncheon.
 Attendees who propose sessions or posters can be scheduled for a meeting with their member of Congress.
 National Center staff will help make these appointments for presenters, on request.

-To register for the Symposium if you are not proposing a session, please use this form.
+To register for the Symposium, please use this form.
 The deadline for registration is September 1, 2014.
 Late registrants will be considered on a space available basis only.

 A very limited number of “scholarships” are available to support student participation (through a discounted fee for students attending the Symposium with faculty members or other institutional representatives).
 Your application should indicate if you would like to be considered for scholarship aid.